vmpyre/solana-handbook/docs/handbook/chapter4/token-account.md

 ## Token Account

 A Token Account on Solana is a general term for any account that holds tokens.
 Token accounts are created by the Token Program and store different types of tokens.
 Every account has a unique mint address.
-These accounts serve to hold a user's balance of a specific token, but are not automatically tied to any particular wallet.
+These accounts serve to hold a user's balance of a specific token.

+The Token Program is the owner of a token account.
+However, another account can be specified as the authority with the ability to transfer tokens.
+This means that while the Token Program manages the structure of the token account, another account controls the movement of tokens.

 ## Associated Token Account